If you wish to run premises used for betting, gaming and other types of gambling, you will need to apply for a licence or permit.

 You can download our current Gambling Policy below.

-You are required to have a premises licence if you want to have any of the types of gambling businesses listed below.
+You are required to have a premises licence if you want to have any of these types of gambling businesses:

 We also administer: